I Tried Lelo's Newest Vibrator & It Impressed My Oversensitive Clit

 Advertisement

+Well, hold onto your clits, y'all, because Lelo has added a new vibrator to its already-impressive lineup, and to no one's surprise — it's another cutting-edge powerhouse.

-Dot is Lelo's newest clitoral vibrator, which promises the ability to help shoppers have multiple orgasms, has steadily climbed the ranks in popularity since its launch last fall.
-Despite its hefty promise (multiple orgasms? in this economy?), reviews already boast a steady stream of pleased users, who have declared it "an instant favorite for couples or solo play."
-One satisfied customer simply states, "Intense."
-While another raves of the vibrator's ability to "generate leg quivering, lip-biting orgasms over and over."
+Dot is Lelo's newest clitoral vibrator, which promises the ability to help shoppers have multiple orgasms, and has steadily climbed the ranks in popularity since its launch last year.
+Despite its hefty promise (multiple orgasms? in this economy?), reviews already boast a steady stream of pleased users, who have declared it "an instant favourite for couples or solo play".
+One satisfied customer simply states, "Intense".
+While another raves about the vibrator's ability to "generate leg quivering, lip-biting orgasms over and over".
 You get the picture.
-Available in three chic colors — aqua, pink, or lilac — Lelo's newest vibrator deserved a firsthand test run to really see if its performance lived up to the reviews, and right now, you can grab it for 25% off.
+Available in two chic colours — aqua or lilac — Lelo's newest vibrator deserved a firsthand test run to really see if its performance lived up to the reviews.

-Dot is Lelo's newest clitoral vibrator, which promises the ability to help shoppers have multiple orgasms, has steadily climbed the ranks in popularity since its launch last fall.
-Despite its hefty promise (multiple orgasms? in this economy?), reviews already boast a steady stream of pleased users, who have declared it "an instant favorite for couples or solo play."
-One satisfied customer simply states, "Intense."
-While another raves of the vibrator's ability to "generate leg quivering, lip-biting orgasms over and over."
+Dot is Lelo's newest clitoral vibrator, which promises the ability to help shoppers have multiple orgasms, and has steadily climbed the ranks in popularity since its launch last year.
+Despite its hefty promise (multiple orgasms? in this economy?), reviews already boast a steady stream of pleased users, who have declared it "an instant favourite for couples or solo play".
+One satisfied customer simply states, "Intense".
+While another raves about the vibrator's ability to "generate leg quivering, lip-biting orgasms over and over".
 You get the picture.
-Available in three chic colors — aqua, pink, or lilac — Lelo's newest vibrator deserved a firsthand test run to really see if its performance lived up to the reviews, and right now, you can grab it for 25% off.
+Available in two chic colours — aqua or lilac — Lelo's newest vibrator deserved a firsthand test run to really see if its performance lived up to the reviews.

 “